cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 #### No More Mister Knife Guy
 _Where do these knives keep coming from?
 Why do you always seem to have one?_

-* Place The Fool on No More Mister Knife Guy and take 1 Corruption.
+* Place The Fool on No More Mister Knife Guy and take 1 Corruption Point.
 * Place any card on either Sharp Knife or Spectral Cap n' Bells.
 * At the end of the turn, discard The Fool.